pine64/community_updates/final/2023-08/post.md

     * InfiniSim UI update
     * Improvements to ITD, the InfiniTime daemon
     * Ayke is developing a brand new firmware for the PineTime
-* Various honorable mentions and software progress
-    * Progress on the PineTab2 and PineTab-V
-    * A PinePhone Pro connected to a thermal imaging camera
-    * Oren Klopfer's progress on Ubuntu Touch

 ## Housekeeping